-Typhoon has been ordered by nine Air Forces and has flown for over 450,000 hours, including real operations in theatres including Libya and the Middle East, and air policing in Iceland and the Baltic countries.
-Constant equipment upgrades, including a new E-scan radar and new weapons, will keep Typhoon operationally relevant for the next three decades.
+Chosen by nine Air Forces, the Typhoon has flown for over 500,000 hours, including operations over the Middle East and helping NATO police the skies above Iceland and the Baltic countries.
+Constant equipment and systems upgrades - including a new E-scan radar (Captor-E) and new weapons - together with a proven performance, reliability, advanced human-machine interface and powerful engines, will keep Typhoon operationally relevant for decades to come.

-Typhoon stems from a collaborative project between Italy, the United Kingdom, Germany and Spain, which translates in the industrial participation of Leonardo’s Aircraft Division (with a 19% share and the final assembly line in Caselle, near Turin), BAE Systems and Airbus Defense and Space.
-The programme also involves other Leonardo divisions, particularly in the avionics and electronics field, which raises Leonardo’s programme share to 36%.
+Typhoon stems from a collaboration between Italy, the United Kingdom, Germany and Spain, with industrial participation from Leonardo’s Aircraft Division (with 19% programme share and the final assembly line in Caselle, near Turin), BAE Systems and Airbus Defense and Space.
+With avionics and sensors also developed by the company’s Electronics Division, Leonardo’s total programme share rises to 36%.

-The Typhoon entered service in Italy in 2004 and now equips the 4th, 36th and 37th Wings of the Italian Air Force.
-In addition to the four partner nations, which have already ordered 472 Typhoons, international customers include Saudi Arabia (72 aircraft), Austria (15) Oman (12), Kuwait (28) and Qatar (24), for a total of 623 aircraft ordered.
+The Typhoon entered service with the Royal Air Force in 2003 and with the Aeronautica Militare in 2004.
+Along with the other 2 four partner nations, who have already ordered 472 Typhoons, international customers include Saudi Arabia (72 aircraft), Austria (15), Oman (12), Kuwait (28) and Qatar (24), making a total of 623 aircraft ordered so far.